maboerg/Closed-chains-of-polygons/README.md

 ## Simple examples

 The polygons have to be joined edge to edge in the "circular" way figure 1 suggests.
-Two examples of closed chains come easily to mind as they are well known from the domain of tessaltations; see figure 2.
+Two examples of closed chains come easily to mind as they are well known from the domain of tessalations; see figure 2.

 ![bild02](https://github.com/maboerg/Closed-chains-of-polygons/assets/88709288/df2f18ad-7c03-42e1-b1e5-ffdf6254e2fa)

+Figure 2